 West Virginia hotline

-The West Virginia Department of Health and Human Resources has launched an informational hotline to address public and medical provider questions and concerns regarding COVID-19.
-The toll-free hotline – 1-800-887-4304 – is availble 24/7 to provide accurate information about COVID-19, the risk to the public, and the state’s response.
+The West Virginia Department of Health and Human Resources has an informational hotline to address public and medical provider questions and concerns regarding COVID-19.
+The toll-free hotline – 1-800-887-4304 – is available 24/7 to provide accurate information about COVID-19, the risk to the public, and the state’s response.